chan4899/Nuclei-Segmentation-in-Histopathology-Images-Internship-Work/README.md

 ### Experiment 1:-

-we first analysed the method adopted in the paper "Deep advesarial training for multi-organ Nuclei segmentation in Histopathology images".
+We first analysed the method adopted in the paper [Deep advesarial training for multi-organ Nuclei segmentation in Histopathology images](https://arxiv.org/abs/1810.00236).
 This paper is heavily based on the GANs for the nuclei segmentation purpose.
 First of all, to avoid the problem of small size of the data, we first tried to create H&E image-mask pair using Cycle-GAN and randomly generated masks.
 Using these artificially generated image-mask pairs, nuclei segmentation is performed using conditional GANs (pix2pix image translation).
 The AJI as claimed by the authors over MoNuSeg dataset is 0.721.